-The mummy’s internal organs were dried out and stored in canopic jars.
-These jars were placed in a canopic chest in the burial chamber of the mummy.
+The mummified person's internal organs were dried out and stored in canopic jars.
+These jars were placed in a canopic chest in the burial chamber.

 There were four canopic jars and each had a different stopper or lid depicting:

 - Imsety: a person’s head guarded the liver

 - Qebhesneuf: a falcon watched over the intestines